HemanthScutoid/spacelinx-mes-docs/docs/manufacturing/guides/guides.md

 # 📖 Guides Module – User Guide

+A **Guide** is a documented instruction, reference, or work procedure that helps teams follow standardized processes in manufacturing, assembly, or maintenance.
+Guides ensure that **work is performed correctly, consistently, and safely**, while providing traceability for audits and process improvements.

+### Why We Use Guides

+- 📋 **Standardization:** Ensures all operators and engineers follow the same procedures.
+- ✅ **Quality Assurance:** Reduces errors and maintains consistent output.
+- 🕒 **Time-Saving:** Provides step-by-step instructions to perform tasks efficiently.
+- 📑 **Documentation:** Maintains a record of processes for audits and compliance.
+- 💡 **Training & Onboarding:** New employees can quickly learn procedures.

+### When We Need Guides

+- Creating **work instructions** for assembly or manufacturing tasks.
+- Documenting **standard operating procedures (SOPs)**.
+- Providing **part-specific reference materials** for engineers or operators.
+- Updating procedures after **design or process changes**.
+- Ensuring **regulatory or quality compliance** across teams.

 The **Guides module** allows you to manage work instructions and reference guides linked to parts, platforms, and categories.
 From here, you can **view, create, update, and delete guides** that are part of the manufacturing process.